 Please note that Geography Compass articles are about the state and future of the field or sub-field.
 They are not detailed individual research projects, although your article may make a personal intervention in the field.

 Articles submitted to Geography Compass should not have been previously published or accepted to be published elsewhere.
 Papers presented at a conference or symposium may be accepted for publication by agreement with the relevant editor.

 If you have not already done so, please feel free to visit the journal homepage, where you can see the most recent articles that have been published.

 Writing Your Article

-Harvard style should be used for inline citations and the list of references.
+APA style should be used for in-text citations and the bibliography.
 Examples can be found towards the end of these guidelines.

 Optimising Your Title and Abstract

-• Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘postcolonial history.’
+- Ensure the key phrases for your article’s topic appear in the title and abstract e.g. ‘Global Urban Research.’

 Genocide and Holocaust Consciousness in Australia

 Ever since the British colonists in Australia became aware of the disappearance of the indigenous peoples in the 1830s, they have contrived to excuse themselves by pointing to the effects of disease and displacement.
 Yet although ‘genocide’ was not a term used in the nineteenth century, ‘extermination’ was, and many colonists called for the extermination of Aborigines when they impeded settlement by offering resistance.
 Consciousness of genocide was suppressed during the twentieth century – until the later 1960s, when a critical school of historians began serious investigations of frontier violence.
 Their efforts received official endorsement in the 1990s, but profound cultural barriers prevent the development of a general ‘genocide consciousness’.
 One of these is ‘Holocaust consciousness’, which is used by conservative and right-wing figures to play down the gravity of what transpired in Australia.
 These two aspects of Australian public memory are central to the political humanisation of the country.